liamharper2453/MoonlightTVLauncher/README.md

 ![mmc_rcCqr10yOl](https://user-images.githubusercontent.com/25060863/213506222-58df13db-7979-4e3b-8f84-fa0b7470bf77.gif)

-If you do this it means you can start your Moonlight session without any remotes other than your game controller and you don't have to even go and turn your PC on!
+If you combine this with Wake-on-Lan for your TV It means you can start your Moonlight session without any remotes other than your game controller and you don't have to even go and turn your PC on!

 # Credits
  - [ares-cli](https://github.com/webosose/ares-cli) for providing the wrapper for the WebOS api's